 Mince your words

 If you think your children aren’t going to parrot back what you once shouted at a political pundit on TV—think again.
-Just last week, I overheard my first-grader interrupt her teacher on Zoom to share something unsavory I’d muttered about a certain political figure.
+I once overheard my first-grader interrupt her teacher on Zoom to share something unsavory I’d muttered about a certain political figure.
 I think my face is still red, actually.